-As the City continues to move toward a full reopening, we have resumed regular billing practices.
+We have resumed regular billing practices.
 This includes disconnection for nonpayment.
 We are working with customers who need financial assistance.
 We can offer grants from the Water Hardship Fund to qualified account holders, and we can help arrange payment plans.
 Please visit our Frequently Asked Questions for more information about late payments and disconnects.

 The City has partnered with Paymentus, a national company that works with utilities to provide customers with easy online service.
 This includes e-billing, pay-by-phone, automated telephone and email messaging, and various options for web payments.
 Please visit our Frequently Asked Questions for more information about this customer portal.

 You can also pay your bill by phone.
 Have your utility bill handy as you will need your 12-digit account number to ensure your payment is posted to the correct account.
 Dial Durham One Call at 919-560-1200 (press option 1).
 The interactive voice response system will walk you through the process.
 You can make a payment from your checking or savings account, or with a Visa, MasterCard or Discover credit card, or an e-check.
 Please visit our Frequently Asked Questions for more information about paying by phone.

 You may receive back-billing charges if a previous bill has been estimated.
 A bill is estimated when we are not able to get an actual meter reading.
 This could be due to a meter that’s damaged, isn’t transmitting data, or is inaccessible due to surrounding debris or vegetation.
 An estimated bill is based on the most recent water-use records for your account.
 Please visit our Frequently Asked Questions for more information on estimated bills and back billing practices.

 There are several ways to pay your bill: